 Check out my post on 20 Best YouTube Channels for Writers.

-Ultimately, I want you to know that the main reason why writers should start YouTube channels is because you and your writing career deserve every chance for success.
+Ultimately, I want you to know that the main reason why writers should start YouTube channels is that you and your writing career deserve every chance for success.